Tednanne/Tednanne/README.md

-- 👋 Hi, I’m Manuel Nannelli
+- 👋 Hi, I’m Manuel
 - 👀 I’m interested in VLSI design and Films
 - 🌱 I’m currently learning systemverilog
 - 📫 How to reach me: linkedin or email